-Segment #1: Judge OK’d Fraudulent Charter Ballot
+Segment #1: Judge Okayed Fraudulent Charter Ballot

 David Hernandez, a Los Angeles civic activist, tells Full Disclosure Network in this six-segment TV series of his legal challenge against Ballot Fraud, known as Prop.
 “R”.
 He is waging a war against a “Culture of Corruption” that has overtaken Los Angeles lobbyists, County and City elected officials and Superior Court Judges.
 Hernandez describes how these forces are destroying election integrity and the Democratic process.
-He exposes the fraudulent ballot language that misled voters who thought they were limiting the Council terms; when they were actually extending Council terms to three instead of two, and approving Lifetime Public Pensions for the 15 Council members without disclosing the enormous liability to the taxpayers.
+He exposes the fraudulent ballot language that misled voters who thought they were limiting the Council terms; when they were actually extending Council terms to three instead of two, and approving lifetime public pensions for the 15 Council members without disclosing the enormous liability to the taxpayers.

 Segment #2: Move To Set-Aside Judge Yaffe’s Void Order